agentproton/web-Scrapping-of-goibibo.com/README.md

 use
 ● www.makemytrip.com/robots.txt
 ● www.goibibo.com/robots.txt
-To check their sitemap, analyze and parse ONLY allowed links.
-(DO NOT DO ANY ILLEGAL HACKING - INSTITUTE OR FACULTY WON'T BE RESPONSIBLE FOR THAT)

 Step3: generate a pattern in urls by step 2, so that you can parse all the urls in your loop in the code.
 Step 4: use BeautifulSoup library to parse obtained links from step 3, and figure out